 When looking at retirement income planning, there are usually many ways that financial objectives can be mapped and met, in whole or in part.
 Tax free cash can usually be released, and perhaps when combined with a redundancy payment, might repay mortgages or debt, or provide a source of tax efficient income.

 The way pension funds can be used to provide future income can also vary, and these current options are detailed in our Retirement Options Schedule here: https://www.chaptersfinancial.com/private-clients/pension-retirement-planning.
 At the time of writing this article (July 2020), it is important to remember that an individual is part way through a tax year from an employed income perspective, and this will have to be accounted for in drawing pension benefits to reduce the possibility of paying unnecessary levels of higher rate tax.
 As noted above, a payment in lieu of notice is taxable and may also have an effect on your overall financial and retirement income planning in the first tax year.
 Making a final payment to a pension before drawing benefits can sometimes also be an option.

-However the next few months of 2020 and 2021 affect you and your plans, the team at Chapters Financial is on hand to guide clients and enquirers on the financial aspects of redundancy and the opportunity to take early retirement, if that proves to the preference selected.
+However the coming months affect you and your plans, the team at Chapters Financial is on hand to guide clients and enquirers on the financial aspects of redundancy and the opportunity to take early retirement, if that proves to the preference selected.